lionxcr/satoshi-ai/README.md

 - Converts some examples to Q&A format
 - Tokenizes the data with appropriate padding and truncation

+### Text-Free Image Generation

+The image generation process uses a multi-step approach to create high-quality educational diagrams:

+1. **Image Description Generation**: The fine-tuned Llama-3.2-1B model generates a detailed description of how to visually represent the Bitcoin concept
+2. **Prompt Engineering**: The system reformats this description into a specialized prompt optimized for DALL-E 3, with strict instructions to:
+   - Create text-free diagrams that communicate entirely through visual elements
+   - Use a consistent design language with Bitcoin branding
+   - Focus on clear visual flow and educational value
+3. **HD Image Creation**: The system uses DALL-E 3's "hd" quality setting to generate crisp, detailed 1024x1024 diagrams
+4. **Fallback Mechanism**: If DALL-E fails, the system reverts to rendering text directly on a simple image

+This approach avoids the "alien language" problem that can occur with AI-generated text in images, resulting in cleaner, more professional educational visuals.

+### Learning Recommendations

+The recommendation system uses a two-phase approach:

+1. **Generation Phase**:
+   - The fine-tuned Llama-3.2-1B model creates initial topic recommendations based on the user's query
+   - These are directly related to Bitcoin concepts that would deepen the user's understanding

+2. **Refinement Phase**:
+   - GPT-4o-mini processes these raw recommendations into concise, insightful learning suggestions
+   - The output is formatted as exactly three specific, actionable recommendations
+   - Each recommendation maintains Satoshi's perspective and voice

+3. **Robust Parsing**:
+   - The system includes multiple fallback mechanisms for JSON parsing
+   - Line-by-line extraction in case of formatting issues
+   - Default recommendations if all else fails

+This feature adds educational value by proactively guiding users toward related Bitcoin concepts, creating a more comprehensive learning experience.

 ### Hyperparameters

 Hyperparameters are loaded from the `persona_peft_config.json` file, which includes: